dropbox/dropbox-sdk-obj-c/README.md

 #### Begin the authorization flow

-You can commence the auth flow by calling `authorizeFromController:controller:openURL:browserAuth` method in your application's view controller.
-If you wish to authenticate via the in-app webview, then set `browserAuth` to `NO`.
-Otherwise, authentication will be done via an external web browser.
+You can commence the auth flow by calling `authorizeFromController:controller:openURL` method in your application's view controller.

 ##### iOS